fedfedmedved/quanttop-thesis/chapter1_2 related works.md

 First, a K-Nearest-Neighbor (KNN) search is performed.
 From it a sparse representation of similarities between data points are created, based upon which data points are close to one another.
 In the second part a low-dimensional representation of the original data is formed.
-By measuring the similarities of the low-dimensional representation and comparing it to the similarities of the original input data, the low-dimensional representation is iteratively altered to represent the original data as accurately as possible.
+By measuring the similarities of the low-dimensional representation and comparing them to the similarities of the original input data, the low-dimensional representation is iteratively altered to represent the original data as accurately as possible.

 <!--KNN-->
 While the original t-SNE algorithm uses a tree data structure to perform a KNN search, CUDA-t-SNE uses the index-based approximate KNN algorithm provided by the FAISS library [@faiss].